A virtualized environment allows a user to test drive an operating

 is supported, or to try multiple versions of different operating

-virtual machines) to install and use an operating system.
+allows the installation and use of an operating system.
 The only

 limitation to virtualization is the hardware, as each virtual machine

-uses CPU and RAM.
-Depending upon the amount of CPU and RAM in the
+uses real resources, the CPU and RAM.
+Depending on the amount of CPU and

-may run slowly.
-If the computer slows down, try closing other
+guest in the virtual environment may run slowly.
+If the host computer

-1.3.1.
-Creating a Virtual Machine for an ISO File
+1.3.3.
+Creating a Virtual Machine for a TrueOS® install

-TrueOS® into the virtual machine.
+install TrueOS® as a guest OS.
 The virtual machine must meet several

 - A bridged adapter.